-But could acid reflux be the cause for your voice to change?
+Can acid reflux cause your voice to change?

-Voice symptoms can occur with reflux, but usually it takes a lot of reflux to cause enough inflammation to injure your vocal cords and change your voice.
-In the absence of having other symptoms like heartburn and a persistent cough on top of acid reflux, the likelihood of acid reflux being the diagnosis for someone’s voice change is extremely low.
+Voice symptoms can occur with reflux, but usually it takes a lot of reflux to cause enough inflammation to injure your vocal cords and change your voice, according to Johns.
+In the absence of having other symptoms, like heartburn and a persistent cough on top of acid reflux, the likelihood of acid reflux being the diagnosis for someone’s voice change is extremely low.

-More often than not, the root issue is something completely different.
+More often than not, the root issue is something completely different, he explains.

 We make healthy clean sounds by having soft, pliable vocal cords.
 The primary function of the larynx (also known as the voice box) is to protect the airway.
 It protects by closing it off.
 When you swallow, your larynx closes off.
 Food can then pass into your esophagus without aspiration.
 When patients have voice changes, there’s a problem with their vocal cords.

-If your voice is changing, it is probably due to the abnormalities of your vocal cords and the ability for them to vibrate in a regular way.
+If your voice is changing, it is probably due to abnormalities with your vocal cords and their ability to vibrate in a regular way, Johns says.
 Sometimes, this is due to a benign or malignant growth on the vocal cords.
 Changes in your voice may be due to vocal cord nodules, cysts, acute laryngitis, vocal trauma, or muscle tension in the voice box.